eduairet/internet-computer-notes/content/tokens-cycles.md

 -   Node providers receive compensation for active and spare nodes.
 -   The governance system, the Network Nervous System, manages capacity and compensation.
--   Detailed compensation and service level requirements are not covered in this document.